Christopher Busa – Founder and Editor

 His WOMR-FM 92.1 radio program, “ArtTalk,” airs three times a month over the past five years, introducing new and established artists, performers, and writers discussing their current project and what moves them to do it.
 He is a member of the International Association of Art Critics (AICA), based in Paris, and he is one of 16 members of the American New England Chapter, which selects two dozen “Best of” exhibitions annually in museums, commercial galleries, and university art galleries in painting, sculpture, and architecture.
 He is on the board of the Norman Mailer Society and on the editorial board of the Mailer Review, published by the Society and by the University of South Florida.
 He teaches one semester a year in the low-residency Graduate Program in Creative Writing at Wilkes University in Pennsylvania.

-Ingrid Aue, marketing director, joined the magazine in 2004.
-Born and raised in Germany, she has a master’s degree in sociology, and German from Goethe University in Frankfurt. and a graphic design degree from Mass College of Art.
-For the last 10 years she has lived in Cambridge, Massachusetts, where she has a graphic design studio in Central Square, and where she designs many of the ads for the magazine as well as the Provincetown Arts website.
+Ingrid Aue, marketing and advertising director, joined the magazine in 2004.
+She has master’s degrees in sociology and German from Goethe University in Frankfurt, as well as a degree in graphic design from the Massachusetts College of Art and Design.
+She maintains a graphic design studio in Boston and creates many of the ads for the magazine.

 FOUNDER & EDITORIAL DIRECTOR